erin-noe-payne/express-train/ReadMe.md

 # Changelog

+## 4.0.1

+ - Update to latest nject, adding support for es6 arrow functions

 ## 4.0.0

  - Drop onConfiguration callback and switch to an events hash that is passed directly to the nject tree as event listeners.